 2. Mix Mirrors and Artwork

-When choosing a mirror, why not go for something which is the focal point of the room?
+When decorating with mirrors, why not go for something which is the focal point of the room?

 By doing this, you can save money as you don't need to buy both beautiful oil paintings and mirrors but can blend the two.